SvenjaCSch/alpaca_telegram_chatbot/README.md

 | 2nd Rank  | | #) | # | #| # | |
 | 3rd Rank | | #) | # | #| # | |
 | 4th Rank | | #) | # | #| # | |

-The Tables above showed some basic word count statistics from the coversation dialogues, as well as the frequency of the "empathy act".

 #### Evaluation Score
 Input